automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Gryphoceratops.md

 # Gryphoceratops
-## Description: A tiny ceratopsian of Cretaceous North America.
+## A tiny ceratopsian of Cretaceous North America.